Piper's Ash

 Piper's Ash is a small hamlet between the areas of Vicars Cross, Christleton, and Guilden Sutton, situated in west Cheshire.
 Piper's Ash is classed as semi-rural because it is situated approximately 200 yards from the A51 on one side and countryside on the other.
 Village amenities include (or included) a corner shop, a chapel, (both now converted into houses) and a small village green with a phone and postbox.

+The Longster Trail waymarked and maintained by the Mid-Cheshire Footpath Society is a 15 km route from Helsby to Piper's Ash.